ANXIETY & PANIC

 The work takes repetition.
 You build tolerance, test predictions, and practice staying in life when anxiety shows up.

-You might drive farther, sit through body sensations, reduce checking, make a phone call, or attend an event without building an escape plan first.
+You might drive farther, sit with bodily sensations, reduce checking, make a phone call, or attend an event without first having an escape plan.

-The goal is not never feeling anxious.
-The goal is anxiety losing its authority.
+The goal is not to feel anxious.
+The goal is for anxiety to lose its authority.

 Common Misunderstandings